How to submit authenticated requests.

 sanity debug --secrets, and look for the "Auth token" value under "Authentication".
 You then place this in an

 curl -H "Authorization: Bearer <token>" https://<project>.api.sanity.io/v2021-06-07/data/query/production?query=*

 Your API token is personal, and gives complete access to the Sanity API as your user.
 Take care not to share it with anyone, and use robot tokens instead to authenticate from applications and third-party services.

 If you need to authenticate with the Sanity API from an application or third-party service, you should generate a dedicated robot token for it, with appropriate permissions.
-Using a separate token for each applications makes it easier to replace it or revoke access, if necessary.
+To create a robot token, open your project's management console, go to Settings > API > Tokens, and use the Add new token button to open the token creation dialog.
+Using a separate token for each application makes it easier to replace it or revoke access, if necessary.

 Once a token is generated, it will be displayed exactly once - be sure to make a secure copy of it, since it is not possible to recover the token later (although you can create a new one).
 You can then use the token in API requests as outlined above.